E3SM-Project/e3sm_diags/docs/html/_sources/colormaps.rst.txt

 You can also import your very own colormap by creating and specifying the path to an ascii rgb file containing a list of colors in RGB space.
-If you think you have something that improves upon the current default, please send some sample to Jill (zhang40 .at. llnl.gov) and we will consider them from inclusion in a future release.
+If you think you have something that improves upon the current default, please send some samples to Jill (zhang40 .at. llnl.gov) or Zeshawn (shaheen2 .at. llnl.gov) and we will consider them from inclusion in a future release.